gaurangbhatt19/CLI_apithreads/README.md

 `Mac/Linux`

-Download Mac_Linux, run command `pip install -r requirements.txt`

-This would installthe required pakages

-Then use the cli app by typing `python cli_apithreads.pyc`
+ Download and use the cli app by typing `./cli_apithreads`

  or

 `git clone https://github.com/gaurangbhatt19/CLI_apithreads/tree/master/` then delete Windows folder